SimonEnsemble/material_recommendation_system/README.md

 this repo contains all data and code to reproduce all plots in our article:

 :evergreen_tree: A. Sturluson, A. Raza, G. McConachie, D. Siderius, X. Fern, C. Simon.
-"A recommendation system to predict missing adsorption properties of nanoporous materials."
+"A recommendation system to predict missing adsorption properties of nanoporous materials." _Chemistry of Materials._ (2021) [link](https://pubs.acs.org/doi/10.1021/acs.chemmater.1c01201).
 [ChemRxiv preprint](https://chemrxiv.org/engage/chemrxiv/article-details/60c757ab337d6cfa42e2906d).

 ## querying AiiDA for data regarding simulated gas adsorption in COFs